CICCIOSGAMINO/arduino_TRE/DLink_DWA-121/README.md

 At first you have the wlan0 interface available, now you need to configure the wify params to get access to the wify network.
 Wireless network interface configuration can be performed using a connection manager (such as NetworkManager) or through Debian's **/etc/network/interfaces** file with a special purpose utility (such as wpa_supplicant).

-Start with some base command to keep in mind
+Start with some base command to keep in mind :

-  sudo /etc/init.d/networking restart           // restart the networking interface sudo /etc/init.d/networking start             // start
-  sudo /etc/init.d/networking stop              // stop
+  sudo /etc/init.d/networking restart   // restart the net interface sudo /etc/init.d/networking start sudo /etc/init.d/networking stop